vegaprotocol/documentation/docs/releases/overview.md

 ### Pre-release Versions 0.65.0, 0.65.1 and 0.65.2 combined | 2022-12-23
 This version was released to the Vega testnet on 23 December 2022.

 The final scheduled testnet release of 2022 has introduced some refactors to the liquidity provision (LP) code.
-The protocol doesn’t want LP margins to be affected by the probability of trading, because this makes the job of being an LP overly difficult.
-Similarly, the protocol wants to discourage LPs from posting orders too far away from the mid price.
+The protocol has been changed so LP margins will not be affected by the probability of trading, because that would make the job of being an LP overly difficult.
+Similarly, the protocol has been redesigned to discourage LPs from posting orders too far away from the mid price.
 This ensures that liquidity provided is 'useful' liquidity.
-Doing this refactor now addresses these points before liquidity providers start to integrate with the protocol, both for the mainnet sims and the Alphap Mainnet release.
+Doing this refactor now addresses these points before liquidity providers integrate with the protocol, both for the mainnet sims and the Alpha Mainnet release.

-Improvements have been made to the way snapshot data is stored and retrieved, this is in order to manage the memory load during these processes.
-This combined with some Postgres configuration improvements has made significant improvements to the network stability.
-This will be further proved out in the incentive running over the coming week.
+The way snapshot data is stored and retrieved has been improved to manage the memory load during these processes.
+This combined with some Postgres configuration changes has made significant improvements to the network stability.
+This will be further proved out in the incentive running over the coming weeks.

 Finally as a parting gift to 2022, the team has added a couple of additional APIs.
-These allow users to query the reward types and amounts distributed for a given epoch and the other to see the liquidity score on the market data response.
+One allows users to query the reward types and amounts distributed for a given epoch and the other can show the liquidity score in the market data response.

 This deployment brings with it many other fixes and improvements leading up to Alpha Mainnet; check out the full details of this combined release in the Vega core [0.65.0 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.65.0), [0.65.1 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.65.1) and [0.65.2 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.65.2) release pages.

 :::caution Breaking changes
 **Market definition API**: The market definition API has been extended with the new field for LP price range, this has resulted in a breaking change.
-**Data source decimal places**: The decimal places are now defined in the oracle data source having been moved from market definition resulting in a breaking change.
+**Data source decimal places**: The decimal places are now defined in the oracle data source and removed from the market definition resulting in a breaking change.

 To find out more please see these issues [6955 ↗](https://github.com/vegaprotocol/vega/issues/6955) and [6645 ↗](https://github.com/vegaprotocol/vega/issues/6645) respectively.
 :::